BBC Television Shakespeare: Behind the scenes

 Director David Jones wanted to shoot the episode in Stratford-upon-Avon but was restricted to a studio setting.
 Determined that the production be as realistic as possible, Jones had designer Dom Homfray base the set on real Tudor houses associated with Shakespeare; Falstaff's room is based on the home of Mary Arden (Shakespeare's mother) in Wilmcote, and the wives' houses are based on the house of Shakespeare's daughter Susanna, and her husband, John Hall.
 For the background of exterior shots, he used a miniature Tudor village built of plasticine.
-Homfray won Best Production Designer at the 1983 BAFTAs for his work on this episode.

 Jones was determined that the two wives not be clones of one another, so he had them appear as if Page was a well-established member of the bourgeoisie and Ford a member of the nouveau riche.

 The Prefaces to Shakespeare episode for The Merry Wives of Windsor was presented by Prunella Scales who portrayed Mistress Page in the BBC adaptation.
 The Shakespeare in Perspective episode was presented by novelist Jilly Cooper.